Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Estimates of the error probabilities

 The corresponding photon-number distributions of the SC state (after losses) for the cases of the absence and the presence of the signal are plotted in Fig.~\ref{fig:primitive-vs-selective-appr}.

-A more general view on the sensitivity is provided by Fig.~\ref{fig:by-ampl-and-loss-p-tot}, where \(p_{\rm tot}\) is plotted as a function of the quantum efficiency $\eta$ and the SC amplitude $\alpha$.
+A more general view on the sensitivity is provided by Fig.~\ref{fig:by-ampl-and-loss-p-tot}, where \(p_{\rm tot}\) is plotted as a function of the quantum efficiency \(\eta\) and the SC amplitude \(\alpha\).
 For each pair of these arguments, the global minimum of \(p_{\rm tot}\) in $(\delta_0,r)$ is calculated and presented in the plot.

-In Fig.~\ref{fig:by-ampl-and-loss-r}, the corresponding optimized factor \(r\) is plotted as a function of $\eta$ and $\alpha$, showing that the required anti-squeezing tends to decrease with the increase of $\eta$ and, for the considered here values of $\eta$ and $\alpha$, never exceeds $\approx14{\rm dB}$.
+In Fig.~\ref{fig:by-ampl-and-loss-r}, the corresponding optimized factor r is plotted as a function of $\eta$ and $\alpha$, showing that the required antisqueezing tends to decrease with the increase of $\eta$ and decreasing \(\alpha\), for the considered here values of $\eta$ and $\alpha$, never exceeds $\approx14{\rm dB}$.

-In order to demonstrate the advantage provided by the non-Gaussian SC state, we compare the achievable sensitivity with the one provided by the Gaussian squeezed states with the equivalent value of the squeeze factor, equal by the absolute value to the factor $r$ used in the previous estimates, assuming the same quantum efficiency $\eta$.
-It is shown in App.~\ref{app:sq-overlap} that the corresponding error probability for detection of a given phase shift is equal to
+To demonstrate the advantage provided by the non-Gaussian SC state, we compare the achievable sensitivity with the one provided by the Gaussian squeezed states with the equivalent value of the squeeze factor, equal by the absolute value to the factor \(r\) used in the previous estimates, assuming the same quantum efficiency \(\eta\).
+It is shown in Appendix~\ref{app:sq-overlap} that the corresponding error probability for detection of a given phase shift is equal to

 In Fig.~\ref{fig:by-ampl-and-loss-p-tot-div-sq}, the corresponding ratio \(p_{\rm tot}/p_{\rm sq}\) is plotted as a function of $\alpha$ and $\eta$.
-For each pair $(\alpha, \eta)$, the optimal values of $\delta_0$, $r$ are used, similar to how it done in Fig. \ref{fig:by-ampl-and-loss-p-tot}.
-It can be seen from this plot, that in the case of small lossed, the SC state could provide several times better sensitivity.
+For each pair $(\alpha, \eta)$, the optimal values of $\delta_0$, $r$ are used, as in Fig.~\ref{fig:by-ampl-and-loss-p-tot}.
+It can be seen from this plot that, in the case of small losses, the SC state could provide several times better sensitivity.

-The code which was used for obtaining thes results is provided in the GIT repository \cite{github_repo}.
+In Appendix~\ref{app:squeeze-and-displacement-tolerances}, we analyze the tolerances of two central parameters: the antisqueezing parameter \(r\) and the displacement parameter \(\delta_0\).
+The tolerances are defined as the maximum independent deviations that keep the total discrimination error \(p_{\rm tot}\) within 10\% of its optimized minimum.
+For the experimentally feasible parameter range \(0.96\leq\eta\leq0.99 \) and \(1.5\leq\alpha\leq3.0\), the tolerances are as follows: \(\Delta \delta_0 \geq 0.06\) and \(\Delta r \geq 0.03\), the latter corresponding to about 0.3 dB of antisqueezing variation.

+The required squeezing tolerance is compatible with the capabilities of state-of-the-art precision interferometers.
+For example, the Laser Interferometer Gravitational-Wave Observatory (LIGO) has demonstrated control of the squeezing level at the approximately 0.3 dB scale ~\cite{Tse_PRL_123_23_2019}.
+Using Eq.~\eqref{eq:delta-0-defenition}, the displacement tolerance \(\Delta \delta_0 = 0.06\) can be expressed as the corresponding interferometric phase-shift tolerance

+For \(r\geq2\), this phase tolerance becomes comparable to the shot-noise limit for squeezed states [see Eq.~\eqref{dphi_sqz}].
+Consequently, realizing the predicted advantage requires a strongly phase-stabilized interferometric platform that can maintain reliable operation at the corresponding squeezing level.